Media

 This article was originally published by International Institute of Security Studies.
 Read full article here.

-Mark Fitzpatrick is Executive Director of the Americas office of the International Institute for Strategic Studies and Head of the institute’s Non-Proliferation and Nuclear Policy Program.
+Mark Fitzpatrick is Associate Fellow for Strategy, Technology, and Arms Control at the International Institute for Strategic Studies (IISS).
+He was formerly the Executive Director of the Americas office of the IISS and Head of the Institute’s Non-Proliferation and Nuclear Policy Program.
 He previously worked for 26 years in the U.S. Department of State.
-His research focuses on regional proliferation challenges and preventing nuclear danger in the era of 'nuclear renaissance'.
+His research focuses on regional proliferation challenges and preventing nuclear danger in the era of "nuclear renaissance."

 Download PDF